 The term is said to be derived from the Latin famulus, which means servant, due to the familiar’s role of serving the witch to whom it was attached.

-Familiars served as an attendant to the witch, providing such functions as protection and guidance, to teach the witch magical and healing arts, or in the case of bad witches, to do their bidding engaging in sinister deeds.
+Familiars served as an attendant to the witch, providing such functions as protection and guidance, teaching the witch magical and healing arts, or in the case of bad witches, to do their bidding by engaging in sinister deeds.

 However, the familiar found in folklore and witch trial records often existed very much in the spirit realm, hence the name “familiar spirit.”

-In his encyclopedia on the witch hunt era (see link above), William E. Burns insists that familiars were never real animals, but always strictly a spirit.
+In his encyclopedia on the witch hunt era, William E. Burns insists that familiars were never real animals but always strictly a spirit.